GSA/digitalgov.gov/content/guides/hcd/introduction/next-steps.md

 {{< ring title="Additional Resources">}}

-If you encounter unfamiliar words or concepts in these guides, you can find definitions and explanations in the <a href="javascript:void(0)" class="js-glossary-toggle">glossary</a>
+If you encounter unfamiliar words or concepts in these guides, you can find definitions and explanations in the <button class="dg-glossary__toggle">glossary</button>

 You may also wish to review these additional research methods: